The Annotated Forge Manual (WIP)

 Will take three generic textures from the current collection and texture all polygons in the level.
 One texture for the floor, one for the ceiling, and one for the walls.

 [This only applies to untextured floors, ceilings, or sides that would be visible at the time the command is run (i.e., its reverse polygon’s floor is higher than its obverse polygon’s, or its reverse polygon’s ceiling is lower than its obverse polygon’s, or it has no reverse polygon.
-For an explanation of the terms obverse polygon and reverse polygon, see Vasara AF’s readme).
+For an explanation of the terms obverse polygon and reverse polygon, see VAF’s readme).

 Both Forge and Weland always pave walls with the sixth texture in the set selected in Level Parameters, floors with the seventh texture in the set, and ceilings with the eighth texture. –Ed.]